siuying/IGWebLogger/README.md

 ## IGWebLogger

-IGWebLogger allows you to view your iOS app logs over browser.
+IGWebLogger allows you to view your iOS app logs over web browser in realtime.

 It is a CocoaLumberjack logger which prints log over websocket connection.